Rural Funds Group (RFF) H1 2026 earnings summary

 Outlook and guidance

-Full-year AFFO and distribution guidance reaffirmed at 11.7 and 11.73 cents per unit, respectively.
+AFFO and distribution guidance reaffirmed for the full year at 11.7 cpu and 11.73 cpu, respectively.

-Second half farming income expected to be significantly higher due to crop harvests and macadamia development.
+Second half farming income expected to be significantly higher due to crop harvests and ongoing macadamia development.

 Latest events from Rural Funds Group